 - Strong Encryption

 - Effective DNS Leak, IP Leak & WebRTC Protection

 - Cheap for 12 month signup plans

 StrongVPN is one of the oldest in the industry, beginning as a humble PC company in 1994.
 A subsidiary of Reliable Hosting, the company was created after a move to San Francisco prompted the sale of VPN services.

 The US-based company doesn’t promise a whole lot on its website, but under the hood it’s a fast VPN with a no-log policy and great customer service.
-It supports 5 concurrent connections for $10 per month, or just $5.83 a month if you opt for a yearly package.
+It supports 5 concurrent connections for $3.8 per month under a yearly package!

 While some of the best VPNs focus on a wide range of servers, StrongVPN prioritises speed and the ability to unblock Netflix.
 It has servers in 45 cities across 23 countries, most of which can bypass region blocks.